A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Introduction

 Our artificial population is designed to have the correct marginal distribution of $X$ and a reasonable estimate of the conditional distributions of each $Y|X$, and our samples from the artificial population accurately represent the real sampling design.
 However, we do not claim that the area-level means from the artificial population are correct for the real population.
 Rather, we will use the artificial population to seek SAE methods that tend to produce good estimates---close to the ``artificial truth'' of the artificial population's area-level means---when fitted to samples drawn from the artificial population.
-To demonstrate the use of our methodology in practice, Section~\ref{sec:CaseStudies} evaluates a set of common SAE models for estimation of average basal area per unit area on the design-based samples taken from the artificial population generated with KBAABB.
-We assess estimator quality from insights taken from the KBAABB artificial population, finding substantial differences in estimator performance.
+To demonstrate the use of our methodology in practice, Section~\ref{sec:CaseStudies} evaluates a set of common SAE models for estimation of average basal area per acre on the design-based samples taken from the artificial population generated with KBAABB for M333.
+We assess estimator quality from insights taken from the KBAABB artificial population, finding substantial differences in estimator performance in this FIA setting.
 This provides a valuable example of the use case of KBAABB in practice for forest managers, SAE practitioners, ecologists, and other like-minded researchers.
-Finally, we conclude our study with Section~\ref{sec:discussion}, a discussion of the implications of our findings, alternative approaches to artificial population generation, and future work.
+Finally, we conclude our study with Section~\ref{sec:discussion}, a discussion of the implications of our findings, and future work.